AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 * You can query on field names that correspond to the fields within the Content Fragment Model
   * See [Sample Query - Full Details of a Company's CEO and Employees](#sample-full-details-company-ceos-employees)

-* In addition to the fields from your model, there are some system generated fields (preceeded by underscore):
+* In addition to the fields from your model, there are some system generated fields (preceded by underscore):

   * For content: